Robin Grove-White: Career

-From 1963-1968 he became a freelance scriptwriter, for the television series TW3 (That Was the Week that Was), a satirical programme hosted by David Frost and featuring Ned Sherrin, Willie Rushton and Lance Percival.
+From 1963 to 1968 he became a freelance scriptwriter, for the television series TW3 (That Was the Week that Was), a satirical programme hosted by David Frost and featuring Ned Sherrin, Willie Rushton and Lance Percival.
 Other work was in TV, radio, cabaret, film, and advertising in UK, US and Canada (including 'The Establishment' (London), 'The Frost programme' (ITV), 'Marty' (TV series), This Hour Has Seven Days (CBCTV), The Second City (Chicago), and McCann-Erickson (Toronto & London).

 In his late 20s he returned to complete his degree at the University of Oxford in politics, economics and philosophy (Worcester College, Oxford 1971).
-This led him into rural protection and environmental campaigning with the Campaign for the Protection of Rural England (1972-1981, then Director, 1981-1987).
-He was Chair of the Board of Greenpeace UK until 2004.
+This led him into rural protection and environmental campaigning with the Campaign for the Protection of Rural England (1972–1981, then Director, 1981–1987).
+He was chair of the Board of Greenpeace UK until 2004.

 After a short spell at Imperial College he moved to Lancaster University in 1989 as a research fellow, eventually becoming Professor of Environment and Society.
 He established the Centre for the Study of Environmental Change (CSEC) in 1991, to focus on problems of contemporary environmental knowledge and policy development.
 The centre now resides in the Sociology Department but it was highly active in environmental research, achieving a 5* research rating in the 1990s, with funding from the Economic and Social Research Council (ESRC), the Health and Safety Executive, and the European Environment Agency.
 Other important members and collaborators included Prof. Brian Wynne, Prof. Elizabeth Shove, Simon Shackley, Bron Szerszynski, Prof. Claire Waterton and Prof. Phil Macnaghten.
 He was a member of the Government's Agriculture and Environment Biotechnology Commission.

 Grove-White retired in 2006 and moved back to the family farm in Llanfechell, Anglesey, initiating several environmental improvements.
-He completed a PhD in History in 2011 at Bangor University, with a thesis entitled Welsh, English - or British?
+He completed a PhD in history in 2011 at Bangor University, with a thesis entitled Welsh, English - or British?
 Hugh Hughes and late sixteenth-century Anglesey.
 This was later published by the Anglesey Antiquarian Society.

 He served as High Sheriff of Anglesey and Gwynedd in 2011–12.
 In Llanfechell he helped initiate the community hub venture, Caffi Siop Mechell.
+He has also received an honorary doctorate from the University of Bath.